unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ### **MIN**

-Return the smallest value among the passed parameters (accept two parameters or more)
+Return the smallest value among the passed parameters (accepts two parameters or more)

 ```xls
 MIN(10, 5, 14, 3) → 3